About Wyatt-MacKenzie Publishing, Inc.

 Wyatt-MacKenzie Publishing is an award-winning independent press nestled on the Oregon coast in a tiny town called Deadwood.
 Known for providing an unparalleled author experience, Wyatt-MacKenzie was launched in 1998 by publisher Nancy Cleary after spending a decade as a professional graphic designer and author branding expert.

-Wyatt-MacKenzie has published hundreds of products over the last 15 years with a special focus on mom writers.
-We traditionally publish authors offering unique advances, international distribution, and unprecedented support.
+Wyatt-MacKenzie has published hundreds of products over the last 19 years with a special focus on mom writers.
+We traditionally publish authors, offering unique advances, international distribution, and unprecedented support.
 Nancy provides authors pre-publication marketing plans and teaches them how to build platforms to attract publicity, and how to use books to elevate brand equity.
-Nancy also helps entrepreneurial authors self-publish or launch Imprints under the Wyatt-MacKenzie umbrella—the most empowered and transparent self-publishing models in the industry.
+Nancy also helps entrepreneurial authors self-publish or launch Imprints under the Wyatt-MacKenzie umbrella—the most empowered and transparent self-publishing model in the industry.

 Nancy Cleary's consulting helps writers by reviewing and providing critical input on Publishing Contracts, Book Proposals, Building an Author Brand and Platform, Publishing & Distribution Options, eBook Formatting and e-Distribution, Marketing Plans and Publicity.
 Whether a writer wants a major book deal or is researching self-publishing, she can provide advice and assistance.